tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 Do note that for the _serviceSetupProvider()_ another solution is to use the _@BundleStart_ (see below) and just create instances of your service and register them with the BundleContext.
 But if you use _@OSGiServiceProvider_ to instantiate and register other "one instance" services, then using _serviceSetupProvider()_ would look a bit more consistent.

-__@APSExternalizabe__, __@APSRemoteService__ - These 2 annotations are synonyms and have no properties.
-They should be used on a service implementation class.
-When either of these are specified the "aps-externalizable=true" property will be set when the service is registered with the OSGi container.
-The APSExternalProtocolExtender will react on this property and make the service externally accessible.

 __@OSGiService__ - This should be specified on a field having a type of a service interface to have a service of that type injected, and continuously tracked.
 Any call to the service will throw an APSNoServiceAvailableException (runtime) if no service has become available before the specified timeout.
 It is also possible to have APSServiceTracker as field type in which case the underlying configured tracker will be injected instead.

 If _required=true_ is specified and this field is in a class annotated with _@OSGiServiceProvider_ then the class will not be registered as a service until the service dependency is actually available, and will also be unregistered if the tracker for the service does a timeout waiting for a service to become available.
 It will then be reregistered again when the dependent service becomes available again.
 Please note that unlike iPOJO the bundle is never stopped on dependent service unavailability, only the actual service is unregistered as an OSGi service.
 A bundle might have more than one service registered and when a dependency that is only required by one service goes away the other service is still available.